dlstreamer/pipeline-server/docs/running_video_analytics_serving.md

 Configure your host by following the steps outlined in the OpenVINO<sup>&#8482;</sup> [documentation](https://docs.openvinotoolkit.org/latest/openvino_docs_install_guides_installing_openvino_linux.html#additional-NCS-steps)

-> **Note:** These steps require the file `97-myriad-usbboot.rules` which can be extracted from the Intel(R) DL Streamer Pipeline Server docker container using the following command:
+> **Note:** These steps require the file `97-myriad-usbboot.rules` which can be extracted from the Pipeline Server docker container using the following command:
 ```bash
 ./docker/run.sh -v ${PWD}:/tmp --entrypoint cp --entrypoint-args "/opt/intel/openvino/inference_engine/external/97-myriad-usbboot.rules /tmp"
 ```